Why a great LinkedIn profile is essential for MBAs

-You probably already have a LinkedIn profile, but if you are like a lot of MBA students and graduates I talk to, you probably aren't entirely sure why you should have one or why it's worthwhile to keep it looking good.
-In this article, I am going to talk about how to make a great MBA LinkedIn Profile and why you should do it even if you think your next job is going to come from campus recruiting.
+You probably already have a LinkedIn profile, but if you’re like a lot of MBA candidates, students, and graduates I talk to, you might not realize just how important it is to keep it updated and looking good.
+This article will show you how to create a great MBA LinkedIn Profile, which I highly recommend you take the time to do (even if you think your next job will come from campus recruiting).

-A question my MBA clients often ask is: What the heck am I supposed to do with LinkedIn?
+My MBA clients often ask what the heck they’re supposed to do with LinkedIn.

-It’s a good question and one I think the world is still trying to figure out.
+It’s a good question, and one I think much of the world is still trying to figure out.
 Every professional has to have a LinkedIn profile, but what’s the real value of all those ‘connections’?

-This was way before Facebook, so everybody thought it was going to change the way we network and the way we do business.
+This was even before Facebook, so everybody thought it was going to change the way we network and do business.

-It’s been over a decade since I opened my account, and it hasn’t really done either of those things.
-The basic rules of building relationships are the same as they have been for millennia, and even the internet hasn’t made a dent in what we value in our friendships: emotional connection, open communication, affinity, shared experience.
-The internet facilitates very little of this, and that’s why the majority of your job search and networking activities will remain offline.
+It’s been over a decade since I opened my account, and it hasn’t exactly done either of those things.
+The basic rules of building relationships are the same as they have been for millennia, and the internet hasn’t changed what we value in our friendships: emotional connection, open communication, affinity, shared experience.
+The internet facilitates little of this, so you can expect your job search and networking activities to remain largely offline.

 What is LinkedIn good for?

-Creating genuine friendships takes time, consistency, and perseverance.
-Not everyone you meet will become a friend.
+Building friendships takes time, consistency, and perseverance.
 To find one person that you want to spend time with, you’ll have to meet at least 10.
-And since you spend the majority of your life working with the same people day in and day out, your opportunities for social churn are minimal.
-Unlike high school and college, where you are always coming into contact with lots of new people, your sources of new social connections in adult life are effectively limited to four places:
+If you spend the majority of your life working with the same people, your opportunities for social churn are minimal.
+Your sources of new social connections in adult life are effectively limited to four places:

 - Live networking events